 The sweet smell of dried tomatoes will just fill your kitchen with heavenly aromas.

 I love the earthiness of green salads combined with the dazzling, gem-like beauty of home-dried tomatoes, or sun-dried tomatoes.
-Dried tomatoes are very versatile and they're so delicious.
-You're gonna love this recipe. xx
+Dried tomatoes are very versatile and so delicious. xx